 Affordable housing: selling

-If you decide you want to sell your affordable property there is a simple procedure to follow.
+If you decide that you want to sell your affordable home there is a simple procedure to follow.

 Check the Section 106 Agreement

-If you need help to understand the terms of your Section 106, you can contact our affordable housing officer by calling 01539 733 333 or consult your solicitor for advice.
+If you need help to understand the terms of your Section 106, you can contact our Affordable Housing Officers by calling 01539 733 333 or consult your solicitor for advice.

 Find a RICS chartered surveyor

-You must use someone local because they will know the local housing market and have experience of valuing local properties.
+You must use someone local because they will know the local housing market and have experience of valuing properties in the area.

 They will visit your property and complete a valuation.
 This must:

-- state that the value is to the RICS definition of open market value ignoring all S.106 restrictions
+- state that the value is to the RICS definition of open market value ignoring all Section 106 restrictions

 - state that we can rely upon the valuation